 We calculate the Interim Value on each day of the Index Account Option Term.
 The Interim Value is the amount that is available to be withdrawn from your Index Account Option on any given day.
 The Interim Value calculation depends, in part, on the Crediting Method and Protection Option you elect.
 In calculating the Interim Value, we use the Index Value on two dates, which helps us determine the Index Adjustment, positive or negative, to be credited to your Index Account Option Value each day: the Index Value on the first day of the Term and the Index Value on each day we calculate your Interim Value.
 To determine the Index Adjustment, we then determine the net change in Index Value and express it as a percentage.
 This result is called the Index Return.
 If the Index Return is positive or zero on the Cap and Performance Trigger Crediting Methods, we apply the prorated Crediting Method rate.
-If the Index Return is negative on the Cap and Performance Trigger Crediting Methods we adjust the return to reflect the prorated Protection Option.
-The Adjusted Index Return is then multiplied by the Index Account Option Value at the beginning of the Term (adjusted to reflect any withdrawals during the Term) to determine the amount of Index Adjustment to credit.
+If the Index Return is negative on the Cap and Performance Trigger Crediting Methods we adjust the return to reflect the protection Option The Adjusted Index Return is then multiplied by the Index Account Option Value at the beginning of the Term (adjusted to reflect any withdrawals during the Term) to determine the amount of Index Adjustment to credit.
 The Index Adjustment is then added to or subtracted from your Index Account Option Value at the beginning of the Term (adjusted to reflect any withdrawals during the Term) to get the current Index Account Option Value.
-It should be noted that unless otherwise indicated, Withdrawal Charges are not included in the examples for simplicity and the total Withdrawal Value at any point is equal to the Pre-Withdrawal Interim Value, or the Total Withdrawal Value in the tabular representation of examples 1-8.
-Withdrawal Charges are demonstrated in examples 9-10.
+It should be noted that unless otherwise indicated, Market Value Adjustments (MVA) are not included in the examples for simplicity and the total Withdrawal Value at any point is equal to the Pre-Withdrawal Interim Value, or the Total Withdrawal Value in the tabular representation of examples 1-8.
+Market Value Adjustments are demonstrated in Example 9.

-INDEX TO EXAMPLES During the Crediting Term Cap Crediting Method Cap with Buffer, Single Withdrawal where Interim Value Proration Factor ("IVPF") less than 100% and Index Return exceeds Cap Example 1 pg.
+During the Crediting Term Cap Crediting Method Cap with Buffer, Single Withdrawal where Interim Value Proration Factor ("IVPF") less than 100% and Index Return exceeds Cap Example 1 pg.
 A-2 Cap with Buffer, Multiple Withdrawals, Index Return within Buffer, Index Return exceeds Buffer Example 2 pg.
 A-4 Cap with Floor, Single Withdrawal, IVPF less than 100%, Index Return less than Cap Example 3 pg.
 A-7 Cap with Floor, Multiple Withdrawals, IVPF less than 100% Index Return within Floor, Index Return exceeds Floor Example 4 pg.
 A-9 Performance Trigger Crediting Method Performance Trigger with Buffer, Single Withdrawal, IVPF less than 100%, Index Return greater than PTR, Index Return less than PTR Example 5 pg.
-A-12 Performance Trigger with Buffer, Multiple Withdrawals, IVPF less than 100%, Index Return less than PTR, Index Return exceeds Buffer, Index Return within Buffer.
-Example 6 pg.
+A-12 Performance Trigger with Buffer, Multiple Withdrawals, IVPF less than 100%, Index Return less than PTR, Index Return exceeds Buffer, Index Return within Buffer Example 6 pg.
 A-14 Performance Trigger with Floor, Single Withdrawal, IVPF less than 100%, Index Return less than PTR, Index Return within Floor Example 7 pg.
 A-17 Performance Trigger with Floor, Multiple Withdrawals, Index Return greater than PTR, Index Return with the Floor, Index Return exceeds the Floor Example 8 pg.
-A-19 Withdrawal Charges Withdrawal Charges Without Earnings Example 9 pg.
-A-22 Withdrawal Charges With Earnings Example 10 pg.
-A-23
+A-19 Market Value Adjustment MVA Free Withdrawal, Positive MVA, Negative MVA Example 9 pg.
+A-22